rancher/elemental-toolkit/docs/content/en/docs/Tutorials/k3s_and_fleet_on_vanilla_image_example.md

 weight: 3
 date: 2021-01-05
 description: >
-  Running k3s and Fleet on a cOS vanilla raw image
+  Running k3s and Fleet on a Elemental vanilla raw image
 ---

-This is a work in progress example of how to deploy K3S + Fleet + System Uprade Controller over a cOS vanilla image only by using cloud-init yaml configuration files.
-The config file reproduced here is meant to be included as a user-data in a cloud provider (aws, gcp, azure, etc) or as part of a cdrom (cOS-Recovery will try to fetch `/userdata` file from a cdrom device).
+This is a work in progress example of how to deploy K3S + Fleet + System Uprade Controller over a Elemental vanilla image only by using cloud-init yaml configuration files.
+The config file reproduced here is meant to be included as a user-data in a cloud provider (aws, gcp, azure, etc) or as part of a cdrom (Elemental-Recovery will try to fetch `/userdata` file from a cdrom device).

-A vanilla image is an image that only provides the cOS-Recovery system on a `COS_RECOVERY` partition.
-It does not include any other system and it is meant to be dumped to a bigger disk and deploy a cOS system or a derivative system over the free space in disk.
+A vanilla image is an image that only provides the Elemental-Recovery system on a `COS_RECOVERY` partition.
+It does not include any other system and it is meant to be dumped to a bigger disk and deploy a Elemental system or a derivative system over the free space in disk.
 COS vanilla images are build as part of the CI workflow, see CI artifacts to download one of those.

-The configuration file of this example has two purposes: first it deploys cOS, second in reboots on the deployed OS and deploys
+The configuration file of this example has two purposes: first it deploys Elemental, second in reboots on the deployed OS and deploys
 K3S + Fleet + System Upgrades Controller.

-On first boot it will fail to boot cOS grub menu entry and fallback to cOS-Recovery system.
+On first boot it will fail to boot Elemental grub menu entry and fallback to Elemental-Recovery system.
 From there it will partition the vanilla image to create the main system partition (`COS_STATE`) and add an extra partition for persistent data (`COS_PERSISTENT`).
 It will use the full disk, a disk of at least 20GiB is recommended.
 After partitioning it will deploy the main system on `COS_STATE` and reboot to it.